top of page

 • Attend regular classes as per your course timetable

-• Be supported by a mentor or supervisor who will guide you, give feedback, and help you complete your RoE
+• Be supported by a mentor or supervisor who will guide you, and complete 20 Witness Testimonies as part of you PoE

 Before you can sit the final NEBDN written exam, you’ll need to:

-• Complete your RoE by the given deadline
+• Complete your PoE by the given deadline

 If these steps aren’t met in time, your exam entry will be deferred and your course may be extended by up to six months.
-(Training centre and NEBDN fees may apply.)
+(Training Centre fees (£500) and NEBDN fees (£150 applies)

 Summative Assessment